 Dawn Bennett, Stephen Kellett and Glenys Parry collaborated with Tony Roth of University College London in developing a Competence Framework in Cognitive Analytic Therapy, with the support of ACAT.
 You can read a paper about its development at:

 - Parry, G., Bennett, D., Roth, A. D., & Kellett, S. (2021).
 Developing a competence framework for cognitive analytic therapy.
 Psychology and Psychotherapy: Theory, Research and Practice. https://doi.org/10.1111/papt.12306

 LYMCA Staff Training Evaluation

-Dawn Bennett, Stephen Kellett and Glenys Parry undertook an evaluation of the impact of CAT skills training within YMCA Liverpool and Sefton’s services for people with multiple and complex needs.
-A second stage using an innovative method will be completed in 2021.
+Dawn Bennett, Stephen Kellett and Glenys Parry undertook an evaluation of the impact of CAT skills training within services for people with multiple and complex needs provided by YMCA Liverpool and Sefton (now YMCA Together).